mehmetulukaya/SourceGrid/README.md

 For more detailed information, Refer article at [CodeProject](https://www.codeproject.com/Articles/3531/SourceGrid-Open-Source-C-Grid-Control)

-Note: this fork is created by Michael Tsai to support .NET 6.
+Note: this fork is created by Mehmet Ulukaya to support .NET 8.

 # Preconditions

 - Visual Studio 2022
-- .NET 6
+- .NET 8

 # Recent Changes

 - Upgraded project file format to SDK-style using [.NET Upgrade Assistant](https://docs.microsoft.com/en-us/dotnet/core/porting/upgrade-assistant-overview).
-- Changed target framework from .NET 3.5 to .NET 6.
+- Changed target framework from .NET 3.5 to .NET 8.
 - Fixed obsolete code.
 For example: ContextMenu is replaced by ContextMenuStrip.
 - Removed unused code files.
 - Use [MinVer](https://github.com/adamralph/minver) for easy versioning with tag name.